N4UMAN/audio-transcript-audit-tool/README.md

 ---

-## Read-Only preferred
+## Note

-This repo is intented for reference and showcase.
-Running it requires a configured Google Sheet, clasp credentials, Script Properties (`API_BASE_URL`, `API_KEY`).
+This project was discontinued before reaching production.
+The repo exists as a reference and portfolio piece.
+Running it requires a configured Google Sheet, clasp credentials, and Script Properties (`API_BASE_URL`, `API_KEY`) which are not included.